elasticio/salesforce-component/README.md

 #### Input fields description
 * **Object** - Input field where you should choose the object type, which you want to find.
 E.g. `Account`
+* **Utilize data attachment from previous step (for objects with a binary field)** - a checkbox, if it is checked and an input message contains an attachment and specified object has a binary field (type of base64) then the input data is put into object's binary field.
+In this case any data specified for the binary field in the data mapper is discarded.

 This action will automatically retrieve all existing fields of chosen object type that available on your Salesforce organization

+#### Limitations
+When **Utilize data attachment from previous step (for objects with a binary field)** is checked and this action is used with Local Agent error would be thrown: 'getaddrinfo ENOTFOUND steward-service.platform.svc.cluster.local steward-service.platform.svc.cluster.local:8200'

+### Delete Object
+Deletes a Selected Object.

+#### Input field description
+* **Object** - Input field where you should choose the object type, which you want to delete.
+E.g. `Account`

+#### Metadata description
+* **id** - `string`, salesforce object id

+Result is an object with 3 fields.
+* **id** - `string`, salesforce object id
+* **success** - `boolean`, if operation was successful `true`
+* **errors** - `array`, if operation fails, it will contain description of errors

 ### Upsert Object
 Creates or Updates Selected Object.